Zayuz/COMP4501-Project/README.md

 Blender (https://www.blender.org/download/) is required to compile and run the project

 # Controls
-Camera Movement - WASD keys or mouse movement to control the camera.
+Camera Movement - Use the WASD keys or mouse movement to control the camera.
+Holding SHIFT will speed up the camera movement.
 Unit Selection - Left click on an allied unit or hold left click and drag over multiple allied units to select.
 Unit De-selection - Left click on an allied unit to deselect all units except the clicked unit, left click on something other than an allied unit (EX: terrain) to deselect all units.
 Unit Movement - Right click on terrain with allied unit(s) selected to command them to move to the right-clicked point.